zhangyilang/Fast-Meta-Learning/README.md

 The parallel implementation of meta-learning algorithms relies merely on PyTorch (≥2.0), while the datasets and models are built on top of [learn2learn](https://github.com/learnables/learn2learn/).

-To set up the environment using Anaconda and pip, execute the following shell commands:
+To set up the environment using Anaconda and pip, execute the following shell command:

 ```shell
 $ bash env_setup